PRESS KIT

 Screenshots & Media

 Screenshots available on request.
-Email press@edgeofthefold.com for the full media pack (high-res PNGs, 1080p GIFs of combat and timeline rewind, raw gameplay footage).
+Email press@edgeofthefold.com for the full media pack (high-res PNGs, 1080p GIFs of combat and branch revisit, raw gameplay footage).

 SHIP COMBAT